rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/theme_mode_switch.png?raw=true" alt="theme mode switch" width="350"/>

-Using the switch is very simple, give it the currently selected and active theme mode, the current `FlexSchemeData` scheme, so it can color its buttons correctly, and use the `onThemeModeChanged` callback for changes to its mode.
-Then change the `themeMode` property in the `MaterialApp` accordingly, to actually change the used theme mode.
+Using the switch is very simple, give it the currently selected and active theme mode, the current `FlexSchemeData` scheme, so it can color its buttons correctly.
+Then use the `onThemeModeChanged` callback for changes to its mode, and change the `themeMode` property in the `MaterialApp` accordingly, to actually change the used theme mode.

 ```dart
 FlexThemeModeSwitch(